mseri/analysis_rug/README.md

 The lectures material can be accessed at [mseri.me/analysis_rug](https://mseri.me/analysis_rug).
 This contains both the syllabus, including tutorial exercises, and navigable slides for the lectures.

-The `waterproof` folder contains the slides of the lectures formalized in Waterproofc (stale).
-The `theories` folder contains the content of the lectures, separated in thematic sections, formalized in Waterproof (current).
+The `theories` folder contains the content of the lectures, separated in thematic sections, formalized in Waterproof (WIP).
 The `exercises` folder contains the barebone homework exercises in Waterproof format, ready to be formalized.

 ## Waterproof